-Skilled nursing facility (SNF) care

-(For a definition of skilled nursing facility care, see Chapter 12 of this document.
-Skilled nursing facilities are sometimes called SNFs.)
-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

-Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital
+nat you must pay when you get se services Skilled nursing facility (SNF) care Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Skilled nursing facilities are sometimes called SN Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, su as blood clotting factors.)
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourtl pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or har the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pin used.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. f Days 1 - 20: \$0 copaymentper day of each Medicare- covered stay at a skilled nursing facility.
+Days 21-100: \$200 copayment per day of eachbenefit period.
+Prior Authorization rules apply. nt A hursing nome of continuing care retrement community wyou were living right before you went to the hospital (as longit provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital g as